sarahkeefe/documentation-test/site-files/6-test-running-container/apptainer-run-command.md

 ## Setting up a command to run your script within the container

-Now that you can send your files to the container it's time to set up a run command specific to your workflow script.
-As you can see the run command has a bunch of different parts and can get pretty long, so it's useful to set up your command in a text editor and then paste it into your command line when you are sure it's ready to run.
+Now that you can send your files to the container it's time to set up an exec command specific to your workflow script.
+As you can see the exec command has a bunch of different parts and can get pretty long, so it's useful to set up your command in a text editor and then paste it into your command line when you are sure it's ready to run.

-You'll want to combine the `docker run` command with the correct mounted data folders with the correct `[COMMAND]` to run your workflow script within the container.
+You'll want to combine the `apptainer exec` command with the correct mounted data folders with the correct `[COMMAND]` to run your workflow script within the container.

 Here is a reminder of how to call your run_workflow.sh script after the last part of the the workflow script setup:
 ```